 \subsection{Sparse Lifted Edges}

 Our main contribution is a general recipe how to express domain-specific knowledge via sparse lifted edges that are only added between graph nodes where attribution of this knowledge is possible.
-The right part of \autoref{fig_toy_graph} symbolizes this idea: nodes with attribution are symbolized by shaded segments and sparse lifted edges by yellow dashed lines.
+The right part of \autoref{fig_toy_graph} shows a sketch of this idea: nodes with attribution are shown by shaded segments and sparse lifted edges by yellow dashed lines.

 The sparse lifted edges are constructed in several steps, see \autoref{methods_figure}.
-First, we compute the graph $G$ and edge weights $W$ from watersheds and boundary predictions.
-See (b) for attractive (green) and repulsive (red) regular graph edges.
-Then, we map the domain specific knowledge to nodes, see (c), and derive attractive and repulsive lifted edges, see green and red dashed lines in (d).
-The sign and strength of the lifted edge weights is derived by computing the likelihood of incident nodes being connected and then using \autoref{eq_log} to obtain signed weights.
-Finally, we solve the resulting lifted multicut objective to obtain an instance segmentation, see (e).
+We compute the superpixels by running the watershed algorithm on boundary predictions and construct the corresponding region adjacency graph. \autoref{methods_figure}(b) shows regular, not lifted, edges between superpixels, green for attractive and red for repulsive weights.
+Then, we map the domain specific knowledge to nodes as shown in \autoref{methods_figure}(c), and derive attractive and repulsive lifted edges, again shown as green and red lines in (d).
+The sign and strength of the lifted edge weights can be learned or introduced explicitly, reflecting the likelihood of incident nodes being connected. \autoref{eq_log} is used to obtain signed weights.
+Finally, we solve the resulting lifted multicut objective to obtain an instance segmentation, shown in \autoref{methods_figure}(e).

-In our previous work \cite{beier2017multicut}, we have already applied the lifted multicut to neuron segmentation.
-There, we introduced lifted edges in a dense pattern connecting all nodes in a local graph neighborhood, see orange dashed edges in \autoref{fig_toy_graph}.
-We computed lifted edge weights with a Random Forest based on features derived from region appearance and clustering dendrograms.
-Note that this approach can be understood as a special case of the framework proposed here, using generic, but weak knowledge about morphology and graph structure of segments.

-Krasowski et al. \cite{krasowski2017neuron} employ a similar strategy, in which they use the AMWC \cite{kroeger2014asymmetric} graph partitioning and labeling formulation to incorporate domain specific knowledge.
-However, their approach has two drawbacks compared to our strategy.
-First, it is not possible to encode attractive information just with node labels.
-Second, it is harder to express information that does not fit the node labeling category, even if it is repulsive in nature.
-A good example for this is the morphology-based false merge detection.
-In this case, defining a labeling for only a subset of nodes is not possible, while we can add lifted edges only where false merge detections are present.